Focused Practice in Hospital Medicine

 Once you have earned your certificate in Internal Medicine with a Focused Practice in Hospital Medicine, to maintain it you need to:

-- Meet your assessment requirement through either the traditional MOC exam pathway or the Knowledge Check-In pathway
+- Meet your assessment requirement by passing the traditional, 10-year MOC exam in Hospital Medicine

 - Attest every five years that you continue to meet inpatient encounter thresholds (senior attestation also required):